-The healthcare team will carry out a number of checks to make sure you have the operation you came in for and on the correct thumb.
+The healthcare team will carry out a number of checks to make sure you have the operation you came in for and on the correct finger.
 You can help by confirming to your surgeon and the healthcare team your name and the operation you are having.

-The operation can usually be performed under a local anaesthetic and usually takes about 30 minutes.
+The operation can usually be performed under a local anaesthetic and usually takes about 20 minutes.

-Your surgeon will usually use a tourniquet (tight strap) to reduce bleeding.
+Your surgeon may use a tourniquet (tight strap) to reduce bleeding.
 This helps your surgeon to see important structures, such as nerves, while they perform the operation.

-Your surgeon will make a small cut at the base of the thumb.
-They will cut open the fibrous roof of the tunnel that is causing the de Quervain's disease.
-This allows the tendons to glide freely through the tunnel.
+Your surgeon will make a small cut on the palm of your hand at the base of your finger.
+They will cut open the roof of the fibrous tunnel that is causing the trigger finger (see figure 2).
+This allows the tendon to glide freely through the tunnel.